-To create the Don't Break the Chain Habit Tracker, I worked with the brilliant minds on The Happiness Project team: Anne Mercogliano, Emy Joyeux, Lindsay Logan, and Hannah Wilson, with illustration by Ana Miminoshvili.
+To create the Don’t Break the Chain Habit Tracker, I worked with the brilliant minds on The Happiness Project team: Anne Mercogliano, Emy Joyeux, Lindsay Logan, and Hannah Wilson, with illustrations by Ana Miminoshvili.

 Have you used the don’t-break-the-chain approach in the past?
 Was it useful?